Palm-leaf manuscript

-Palm-leaf manuscripts are manuscripts made out of dried palm leaves.
-Palm leaves were used as writing materials in the Indian subcontinent and in Southeast Asia dating back to the 5th century BCE.
-Their use began in South Asia and spread to other regions, as texts on dried and smoke-treated palm leaves of the Palmyra or talipot palm.
+Palm leaves were used as writing material in the Indian subcontinent as early as the 5th century BCE.
+Their use began in Nepal and India and spread to other regions, such as Sri Lanka and Southeast Asia, in the form of dried and smoke-treated Palmyra or talipot palm leaves.

-Their use continued until the 19th century when printing presses replaced hand-written manuscripts.
+Their use continued until the 19th century when the printing press replaced hand-written manuscripts.

-One of the oldest surviving palm leaf manuscripts of a complete treatise is a Sanskrit Shaivism text from the 9th century, discovered in Nepal, and now preserved at the Cambridge University Library.
+One of the oldest surviving complete palm leaf manuscripts is a Sanskrit Shaivism text from the 9th century, discovered in Nepal, and now preserved at the Cambridge University Library.
 The Spitzer Manuscript is a collection of palm leaf fragments found in Kizil Caves, China.
-They are dated to about the 2nd century CE and related to Buddhist hybrid Sanskrit.
+They are dated to around the 2nd century CE and is in Buddhist hybrid Sanskrit.